vinush-vigneswaran/c-sharp-notes/Chapter3.md

 * ``break`` break exits the loop
 * ``return`` ends current method call and continue executing after the method call.
-* ``continue`` carries onto the next condition evaluation (whether while, for loop or switch)  or next interation of loop.
+* ``continue`` carries onto the next condition evaluation (whether while, for loop or switch)  or next interaction of loop.
 <br><br></details>